Malacca High School

-Malacca High School (MHS) is a secondary school in Malacca, Malaysia.
+Malacca High School (MHS, formerly Malacca Free School) is a secondary school in Malacca, Malaysia.
 Founded on 7 December 1826, it is the second oldest recorded school in the country after only Penang Free School.
 It was awarded cluster school status and is known as one of the premier schools in Malaysia.

 History

 Establishment

 On 7 December 1826, MHS was officially established; just after Malacca was made a British colony on 17 March 1824, when the Dutch ceded Malacca to the English after the Anglo-Dutch Treaty of 1824.

 The establishment of the school (then known as Malacca Free School) was initiated by Thomas H. Moor, who came to Malacca in 1825 on the orders of William Milne, who was one of the educators at the Anglo-Chinese College.
 In his letter dated 4 January 1825, he stated his wishes to Arundel in London to establish a school.
 The establishment of the school was also supported by some influential people, including James Humphrey, a superintendent in the London Missionary Society.
 The startup of Malacca High School was directly related to the closing of the Dutch-Malay school which was established in January 1815 by Christian missionaries during the Dutch administration.
 The school was closed when Malacca was handed over to the British by the Dutch.